wcarmon/docs/containers/kubernetes.pods.md

 ## [Liveness Probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes)
 1. Allows app to communicate to Kubernetes it is alive
-1. Kubernetes will restart the container if probe fails
+1. Kubernetes will restart the container if probe fails "enough" times
+    1. Contrast with Readiness Probe
 1. Mechanism:
     1. [HTTP GET](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request), success on a `2xx` or `3xx`
         1. `/health` is a good url